Buildings primarily contribute to climate change impacts through:

 The New Zealand Productivity Commission report Low-emissions economy notes that, while New Zealand’s absolute contribution to global emissions is small, our per-person gross emissions are one of the highest among developed countries.

-Greenhouse gas emissions from our buildings arise from manufacture and transport of the materials used in construction, use of fossil fuels for heating and cooking and use of electricity for space heating and cooling, water heating, lighting and plug loads, part of which is supplied using fossil fuels.
+Greenhouse gas emissions from our buildings arise from the manufacture and transport of their construction materials, the use of fossil fuels and electricity (part of which is produced by fossil fuels) in their operation and the landfilling of construction and demolition waste.

 A 2016 Royal Society report Transition to a low-carbon economy for New Zealand found that greenhouse gas emissions can be reduced in New Zealand residential and commercial buildings through better energy management and improved minimum performance standards for appliances.